x-vin/covidcures/docs/src/naturopathic.md

 A preprint research [study][201] reported that Cannabidiol (CBD), a compound produced by the Cannabis plant, whose medicinal properties are well recognized in holistic medicine, inhibits SARS-CoV-2 infection.
 CBD and its metabolite, 7-OH-CBD, but not congeneric Cannabinoids, potently block SARS-CoV-2 replication in lung epithelial cells.
 CBD acts after cellular infection, inhibiting viral gene expression and reversing many effects of SARS-CoV-2 on host gene transcription.
 CBD induces Interferon expression and up-regulates its antiviral signaling pathway.
 A cohort of human patients previously taking CBD had significantly lower SARSCoV-2 infection incidence of up to an order of magnitude relative to matched pairs or the general population.
 The study highlighted CBD, and its active metabolite, 7-OH-CBD, as potential preventative agents and therapeutic treatments for SARS-CoV-2 at early stages of infection.
 Here is a reference page with [dosing information on prophylactic CBD.][202]

 [11 scientifically validated natural blood thinners to mitigate thrombocytopenia][203]:
-   1. **[Raw turmeric root][204]**, well-known and used for its anti-inflammatory and antiviral effect as well (with active ingredient, Curcumin)
+   1. **[Raw turmeric root][204]**, well-known and used for its anti-inflammatory and antiviral effect as well (with active ingredient, Curcumin).
-   2. **Raw ginger root**, also commonly used for its anti-inflammatory effect (Contains Salicylate, of which Aspirin is a synthetic derivative)
+   2. **Raw ginger root**, also commonly used for its anti-inflammatory effect (Contains Salicylate, of which Aspirin is a synthetic derivative).
-   3. **Cayenne pepper seeds**, grown in subtropical regions, including in parts of India (with active ingredient Salicylate, reduces blood pressure, improves blood circulation)
+   3. **Cayenne pepper seeds**, grown in subtropical regions, including in parts of India (with active ingredient Salicylate, reduces blood pressure, improves blood circulation).
-   4. **Vitamin E**, of which **almonds and sunflower seeds and oil** are a common food source
+   4. **Vitamin E**, of which **almonds and sunflower seeds and oil** are a common food source.
-   5. **Garlic**, which is well-known to have a powerful antithrombotic effect, as well as anti-inflammatory and antibiotic effect
+   5. **Garlic**, which is well-known to have a powerful antithrombotic effect, as well as anti-inflammatory and antibiotic effect.
-   6. **Cassia Cinnamon or Chinese Cinnamon bark** (with active ingredient, Coumarin)
+   6. **Cassia Cinnamon or Chinese Cinnamon bark** (with active ingredient, Coumarin).
-   7. **Gingko Biloba (or maidenhair tree) leaves**, used commonly in Chinese traditional medicine, which was shown in a study to have fibrinolytic effects similar to Streptokinase
+   7. **Gingko Biloba (or maidenhair tree) leaves**, used commonly in Chinese traditional medicine, which was shown in a study to have fibrinolytic effects similar to Streptokinase.
    8. **[Grape seed extract][205]**; the antioxidants in this extract are, in fact, considered 30-50 times more potent than vitamin C in terms of protecting the body from pathogens.
-   9. **Dong Quai, or Female Ginseng** (with active ingredient, Coumarin)
+   9. **Dong Quai, or Female Ginseng** (with active ingredient, Coumarin).
-   10. **Feverfew leaves and flowerheads**, a medicinal herb from the same family as daisies or Asteraceae, commonly used in fold medicine to treat fever, arthritis, migraine and topical inflammation like insect bites, and is also an anticoagulant
+   10. **Feverfew leaves and flowerheads**, a medicinal herb from the same family as daisies or Asteraceae, commonly used in fold medicine to treat fever, arthritis, migraine and topical inflammation like insect bites, and is also an anticoagulant.
-   11. **Bromelain**, anti-inflammatory and anticoagulant, commonly found in **pineapples**
+   11. **Bromelain**, anti-inflammatory and anticoagulant, commonly found in **pineapples.**

-**Miscellaneous recommendations by a practising naturopath, Sh.
-Albert Y Zacharia :**
+**<ins>Miscellaneous recommendations by a practising naturopath, Sh.
+Albert Y Zacharia :</ins>**

-**An anticoagulant tea- ginger + raw garlic + turmeric:**
-Boil 2 teaspoonsful of ginger with 1 teaspoonful each of raw garlic and turmeric in half a cup of water, simmer for 5 minutes.
+   - **An anticoagulant tea - ginger + raw garlic + turmeric:** Boil 2 teaspoonsful of ginger with 1 teaspoonful each of raw garlic and turmeric in half a cup of water, simmer for 5 minutes.
 Sip while warm.
 Consume this tea while warm, after dinner.

-**Home remedies for cough:**
+   - **Home remedies for cough:**
-   1. 4 teaspoonsful of **liquorice root or root powder with honey**, 3-6 times a day, according to severity
+      1. 4 teaspoonsful of **liquorice root or root powder with honey**, 3-6 times a day, according to severity.
       2. 5g **raw turmeric** had on an empty stomach before meals, or 1 teaspoonful organic turmeric powder in a glass of warm water, sipped slowly.
 Warm turmeric water could also be used for gargling.

-**A herbal decoction or Kashaya for fever and headache:**
-3-4 **black pepper corns**, 2 inches **Giloy** (Amrutavalli / Guduchi) **stem** crushed, 1 **clove**, 1 **Cardamon** or Elaichi, 10-12 **Tulasi or Holy basil leaves**, 4 g **fresh ginger root**, 4 g **raw turmeric**, boiled in 400 ml or around 1 and 1/2 cups of water till the water is reduced to half.
+   - **A herbal decoction or Kashaya for fever and headache:** 3-4 **black pepper corns**, 2 inches **Giloy** (Amrutavalli / Guduchi) **stem** crushed, 1 **clove**, 1 **Cardamon** or Elaichi, 10-12 **Tulasi or Holy basil leaves**, 4 g **fresh ginger root**, 4 g **raw turmeric**, boiled in 400 ml or around 1 and 1/2 cups of water till the water is reduced to half.
 Sip slowly while warm.

-**Home remedies for stomach ache and indigestion:**
-Fast on coconut water.
+   - **Home remedies for stomach ache and indigestion:** Fast on coconut water.
 Consume 1 teaspoonful each of ginger root juice and mint juice in 50 ml, or less than a quarter cup of water.
 Place a cool or cold wet cloth on the stomach.

-**Kadukkai / Haritaki / Chebulic myrobalan nut powder in warm water:**
-Mix a quarter or half teaspoon powdered dried nut of Haritaki / Chebulic myrobalan / Kadukkai / Terminalia chebula, a bitter nut of tremendous medicinal potency in Ayurveda, in warm water and sip slowly.
+   - **Kadukkai / Haritaki / Chebulic myrobalan nut powder in warm water:** Mix a quarter or half teaspoon powdered dried nut of Haritaki / Chebulic myrobalan / Kadukkai / Terminalia chebula, a bitter nut of tremendous medicinal potency in Ayurveda, in warm water and sip slowly.
 Sometimes purgative, this treatment greatly assists detoxification of the digestive tract and eventual relief in about an hour.
-The powder can also be consumed as such, mixed with a little honey for taste and added benefit."
+The powder can also be consumed as such, mixed with a little honey for taste and added benefit.

 ### Typical duration of treatment:
-Can be used as supplementary treatment for prophylaxis and cure
+Can be used as supplementary treatment for prophylaxis and cure.

 ### Outcome:
 The anti-inflammatory and anticoagulant properties of these herbs have been empirically proven in traditional medicine for many centuries or millennia, and in many cases, have been proven in evidence-based research as well.